AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

   * horse: n1-standard-1 (1 vCPU, 3.75 GB memory)
   * monkey: n1-standard-1 (1 vCPU, 3.75 GB memory)

 You should even add two firewall rules that, for simplicity, allows inbound and outbound traffic on all the ports.
-This can be done form the Google Cloud Engine Dashboard (Left menu -> Compute Engine -> VM instances -> select the VM you'd like -> Network -> default click and then customize your rules)
+This can be done form the Google Cloud Engine Dashboard (Left menu -> Compute Engine -> VM instances -> select the VM you'd like -> Network -> default click and then customize your rules)<br/>

+Once you get access to your VMs (both by private-public key or password) you should check that:
+  * the user you would like to launch Cloudera Manager Server and Agent is a sudoer file
+  * you can use sudo as the user of the previous point without typing password.
+That users should have unlimited, passwordless sudo privileges